jenskeiner/exchange_calendars_extensions/README.md

 A Python package that transparently adds some features to the [exchange-calendars](https://pypi.org/project/exchange-calendars/) package.

-For select exchanges, this package adds a holiday calendar for regular and ad-hoc holidays combined.
-This avoids the need to combine regular and ad-hoc holidays manually.
+For select exchanges, this package adds three things:
+- Calendars that combine existing regular and ad-hoc holidays or special open/close days into a single calendar.
+- Calendars for additional special trading sessions, such as quarterly expiry days (aka quadruple witching).
+- The ability to modify exising calendars by adding or removing holidays, special open/close days, or others,
+- programmatically at runtime.

+## Combined calendars
-The package provides similar calendars for special open/close days as well, respectively.
-Note, however, that these calendars may combine special open/close days with different open/close times and the time information cannot be recovered.
+This package adds combined calendars for holidays and special open/close days, respectively.
+These calendars combine regular with ad-hoc occurrences of each respective type of day.
+Note that for special open/close days, this may aggregate days with different open/close times into a single calendar.
+From the calendar, the open/close time for each contained day cannot be recovered.

-A new calendar that contains all weekend days as per the underlying weekmask is also added.
+## Additional calendars

-In addition to information already available in [exchange-calendars](https://pypi.org/project/exchange-calendars/), the package provides calendars for the following trading sessions:
+In addition to information that is already available in [exchange-calendars](https://pypi.org/project/exchange-calendars/), this package also adds calendars for the following (special) trading sessions:
 - quarterly expiry days (aka quadruple witching),
 - monthly expiry days (in all months without quarterly expiry day),
 - last trading session of the month, and
 - last *regular* trading session of the month.

+A new calendar that contains all weekend days as per the underlying weekmask is also available.

+## Runtime modification of calendars
+This package also adds the ability to modify existing calendars at runtime.
+This can be used to add or remove holidays, special open/close days, or other special days, programmatically.
+This is useful for example when the exchange announces a special trading session on short notice, or when the exchange announces a change to the regular trading schedule, since the next release of the exchange-calendars package may not be available yet.

 ## Installation